Birthday party ideas

 Surprise!
-This is your invitation to throwing the best birthday party ever.
-Whether you're hosting the whole class, or celebrating baby's first year, we've wrapped up some ideas and advice to make party planning a piece of cake, from hosting a first birthday to a whole classful of kids.
+You're invited to throw the best birthday party ever.
+We've wrapped up some ideas to make party planning a piece of cake, from hosting a first birthday to a whole classful of kids.

 - Your child's name and age